Raynos/jsig/README.md

 This project is only interesting if you actually want to implement or contribute to a type checker.

+# Motivation

+JSIG started as a tool for documenting your projects and libraries in a human readable way, as an alternative to jsdoc.

+This was great for documentation but suffered from the staleness problem which can be best addressed by having a tool that verifies the documentation and the source code agree, a type checker.

+The JSIG type checker is designed to work on existing ES5 code without having to fix anything other then type errors.
+This means full support for constructor function and type inference to verify all of the code.

+Currently the JSIG type checker relies on external type definitions in header files.
+Generally you will only have type definitions for anything exported by a module and the rest of the module will be checked through type inference

+## Why not Typescript ?

+JSIG is solving a slightly different set of issues

+ - Human readable documentation for a module
+ - Type checking for existing code bases.
+ - Fully support ES5.
+ - No runtime overhead
+ - No compile step, no source maps.

+Typescript provides a great type system and has stellar IDE support.
+However it only supports TypeScript, a superset of ES6.
+It also comes with a full compiler and can add runtime overhead.
+Typescript does not work on existing ES5 code without converting to ES6.

+JSIG offers a different approach by taking an existing vanilla codebase and annotating it within header files that do not effect your production code in any way or form.

+## Why not Flow ?

+Flow has similar, but slightly different issues.
+It does have a working comment mode that can be used on existing JavaScript without a compile step or runtime overhead.

+However the type system doesn't have proper support for ES5 and in practice the type system is too optional/gradual and allows for accidentally leaving strictness holes.
+When using external declarations or relying on call site inference, sometimes a function is unused and unchecked.

+JSIG takes a different approach by focusing on ES5 and external annotations as a first class citizen.
+JSIG also heavily relies on inference but will complain if it cannot safely infer something.

 # Hello world example

 There is a small hello world example that shows inference.